Halo1234/Avalanches/tools/make/readme_en.txt

 --- How to use

-  1. Edit the config.ini file.
+  1. Edit the config_en.ini file.
   2. Copy test.bat and change the file name to something meaningful.
   3. Change goki2 in the bat contents copied in 2 to your project name.
   4. Run the bat you copied in 2.